Building a Brighter Future

-On the city council, Jan has balanced every budget, built $66 million in reserves, and increased public safety funding to maintain a safe and secure lifestyle in her city.
+On the city council, Jan has balanced every budget, built $66 million in reserves, and increased public safety funding to maintain a safe and secure lifestyle in our city.

 Jan was elected during the economic downturn.
 She worked hard during the city's most challenging economic time to create an environment that would lead to the creation of better-paying jobs.

-She also led efforts to make information technology improvements that will allow more City Hall business – such as building and other permits – to be conducted online.
+Efforts to make information technology improvements that will allow more City Hall business – such as building and other permits – to be conducted online have paid off.

-Palm Desert is now a job friendly city, with strong tourism and retail industries and one of the lowest rates of unemployment in the county.
+Palm Desert is a job-friendly city, with strong tourism and retail industries and one of the lowest rates of unemployment in the county and the center for education.

-As a Coachella Valley Economic Partnership board member, Jan works to attract new employers and grow existing businesses.
-Working with the school districts, academies in K – 12 have been developed to educate our youth and align the needs of employers with a highly-skilled workforce.
+As chairwoman of the Coachella Valley Economic Partnership (CVEP) board, Jan works to attract new employers and grow existing businesses.
+Working with our school districts, academies in K – 12 have been developed to educate our youth and align the needs of employers with a highly-skilled workforce.

-On the Board, Jan will continue her efforts to reduce barriers to job creation, invest in infrastructure and lead efforts to bring good paying jobs to the Coachella and Palo Verde Valleys.
+On the Board, Jan will continue her efforts to reduce barriers to job creation, invest in infrastructure and lead efforts to bring good paying jobs to Palm Desert.

 Helping Those In Need Find Work

-Jan serves on the board of the Girlfriend Factor, a local organization that provides educational grants and mentoring to local women so that they may enter the workforce and become self-sufficient.
+Jan serves on the board of the Girlfriend Factor, a local organization that provides local women 25 years of age or better, educational grants to attend our local educational institutions so that they may enter the workforce and become self-sufficient.

 Additionally, Girlfriend Factor participates in local job fairs that help match those who want to work with educational and occupational opportunities.
 The success rate of the grant recipients is outstanding and reflects the quality of the organization.